Nael-2801/Everything/readme.md

 ## Changes

+### Version 2023.11.11

+  * Removal of the update system, updates will no longer be offered by the extension.
+Instead, use the addonUpdater extension on the NVAccess add-on store channel or visit the addonstore update tab.

 ### Version 2023.10.09

   * Correction of a display issue when the size column was not displayed in the list of results.